Acquire single sample from multiple analog channels of data acquisition device

 Data Acquisition Toolbox™

 The Analog Input (Single Sample) block opens, initializes, configures, and controls an analog data acquisition device.
-The opening, initialization, and configuration of the device occur once at the start of the model's execution.
-The block acquires a single sample every sample time, synchronously from the device, during the model's run time.
+The opening, initialization, and configuration of the device occur once at the start of the model execution.
+The block acquires a single sample every time step, synchronously from the device, during the model run time.

 The block has no input ports.
-It has one or more output ports, depending on the configuration you choose in the Source Block Parameters dialog box.
-The following diagram shows the block configured with one port for both channels and with one port for each channel, in the case of a device that has two channels.
+It has one or more output ports, depending on the configuration you choose in its dialog box.

 Use the Analog Input (Single Sample) block to incorporate live measured data into Simulink for: